atomashevic/transforEmotion/README.md

 setup_miniconda()
 ```

+You will be prompted to install GPU libraries.
+If you have an NVIDIA GPU, select "[Y]es" to install GPU libraries.
+If you don't have an NVIDIA GPU, select "[N]o" to proceed with CPU-only installation.

+You will gain access to all functionalities of the package even without GPU, but be aware that some functions will be significantly slower.

+If you have doubts whether you should install GPU libraries, see [GPU Support](#gpu-support) section below.

 > [!WARNING]
 > If you using [radian](https://github.com/randy3k/radian) console in VSCode or in a terminal emulator, you won't be able to set up the transforEmotion package.
 Radian is written in Python and (in most cases) already runs in your default Python environment.
 This prevents transforEmotion package from setting up the new virtual environment and installing the correct versions of necessary Python packages.
 Switch to default R console and everything should work fine.